benjamin-ackerman/R_products_tutorial/README.md

 Double check on the GitHub website to verify that the files have been pushed!

 #### Download data for the R package
-Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be including in the R package.
-In order to attach the data to the R package, we will need to save it as a .RData file.
+Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be attaching to the R package.
+In order to actually attach the file with the data, we will need to have the data saved locally as a .RData file in the `data/` directory.
 I've written an R script located in the `R_package` directory that does the following:

 1) Reads in the .csv file from FiveThirtyEight into R
 2) Saves the dataframe as an .RData object in the `data/` directory of the package.